itskeshav/Flower-Classifier/README.md

 3.Use the trained classifier to predict image content

 # Install
-This project requires Python 3.x <mark>Marked text</mark> and the following Python libraries installed:
+This project requires <b>Python 3.x</b> and the following Python libraries installed:

 NumPy
 Pandas